Harston vicars in the 18th century

 Charles Plumtre was born in Nottingham on 16July 1712.
 He was admitted to Clare college on 1 April 1730 (the year his predecessor at Harston, Luke Trevigar, left the college).
 He gained his BA in 1733/4 and his MA in 1737 but from Queens college

 He was appointed vicar of Harston on 18 February 1737 until 4 November 1745 when he became rector at Wimpole.
+The marriage register of Queens College records that on 26 Oct 1743 he was the officiating minister at the marriage of Thomas Simons and Esther Webb, both of Harston (before the Marriage Act of 1753, it was legal to be married in a college chapel).
 When he died suddenly on 13 September 1779, he was Archdeacon of Ely, rector of St Mary Woolnoth, London and of Orpington, Kent.
 He is buried at St Mary’s, Nottingham

 Joseph Thorp 1745 – 1775